 CAD/CAM systems have been slow to infiltrate the bespoke tailoring industry.
-Interviews with Savile Row tailors Anderson & Sheppard and Grieves & Hawkes by Sarah Harris for her BA dissertation in 1998 resulted in a complete denouncement of computerisation.
-Grieves & Hawkes declared:
+Interviews with Savile Row tailors Anderson & Sheppard and Gieves & Hawkes resulted in a complete denouncement of computerisation:

 "We will not bring in any heavy duty machinery or computer aided manufacture to the workrooms as our history and selling point is the hand craft of tailoring" (Harris, 1998 p.21).